Etablissements A. Bourdereau CINEX

 CINEX No. 259

 Additionally, the movement underwent various minor revisions, including several modifications to accommodate Bourdereau's virtual viewfinder, which appeared as an option starting around serial No. 259.
-The CINEX evolved with each unit produced, as Bourdereau was constantly improving his camera.
+The CINEX evolved with each unit produced, as Bourdereau constantly improved his design.

 Virtual Viewfinder